mariagorskikh/bakerymcpserver/README.md

-# Bakery MCP Server
+# Flour Bakery Gateway

-A Model Context Protocol (MCP) server that wraps the Bakery API for Claude, providing a standardized interface for AI interactions.
+A Model Context Protocol (MCP) server that provides a standardized interface for interacting with the Flour Bakery API for Claude capabilities.

 ## Features

 - Implements the Model Context Protocol specification
+- Provides the `BakeryRequest` tool as the primary interface to Flour Bakery
-- Provides chat functionality via a prompt interface
+- Includes standard chat functionality via a prompt interface
-- Exposes `fetchWebsite` tool for retrieving web content
-- Includes `RequestBakery` tool for direct message passing
 - Supports deployment on Railway

+## Core Capability: BakeryRequest Tool

+The `BakeryRequest` tool is the central feature of this MCP server.
+It provides:

+- Direct access to Flour Bakery for processing any request
+- Simple interface that accepts a prompt parameter
+- Ability to leverage all of Claude's capabilities
+- Automatic session management

 ## Deployment on Railway